stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/00_Introduction.md

 	TextField::create($name, $title, $value);

 <div class="info" markdown='1'>
-A list of the common FormField subclasses is available on the [Common Subclasses](fields/common_subclasses) page.
+A list of the common FormField subclasses is available on the [common subclasses](fields/common_subclasses) page.
 </div>

 The fields are added to the [api:FieldList] `fields` property on the `Form` and can be modified at up to the point the